chrisxkeith/commute-time-aggregator/README.md

 __Currently not working... to be updated to use current version of Google Maps web page__

+__Can break any time Google decides to change the HTML structure of their Maps page.__

 To build and run:

 * Download and install Github tools from https://www.github.com